Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

 Oops, we made a mistake.
 We set the wrong name for a user.
 How can we update this?

-We can leverage the `PUT` command and make an update route.
+We can leverage the `PUT` command and make an updated route.

 ```js
 app.put<{ Body: IUserBodyParam; Params: IByIdParam }>(